-Restructuring costs are included in loss from operations on our statement of operations.
-Restructuring loss for the year ended December 31, 2010 is comprised of one-time termination benefits for involuntarily terminated employees, write-offs of under utilized cameras and capital equipment and obligations pertaining to an abandoned property lease.
+Restructuring costs are included in our income (loss) from operations on our statement of operations.
+Restructuring gain for the year ended December 31, 2011 is comprised of a paid note receivable.
+In 2009, we financed a note receivable related to certain assets that we sold as part of our restructuring efforts.
+We fully reserved the note at that time and cost was included within the restructuring loss.
+The buyer paid the note in-full and we recognized a gain on the transaction in 2011.
+Restructuring loss for the year ended December 31, 2010 is comprised of one-time termination benefits for involuntarily terminated employees, write-offs of underutilized cameras and capital equipment and obligations pertaining to an abandoned property lease.
 Restructuring loss for the year ended December 31, 2009 is comprised of one-time termination benefits for involuntarily terminated employees.
-Restructuring loss for the year ended December 31, 2008 is comprised of losses on the abandonment of property and equipment and assets held for sale, one-time termination benefits for involuntarily terminated employees, and obligations pertaining to abandoned property leases.
 Losses on property and equipment were recorded consistent with the Company's accounting policy related to long-lived assets.
 One-time termination benefits are recorded at the time they are communicated to the affected employees.
 Losses on property lease obligations are recorded when the lease is abandoned.

-Share-based Payments
+Share-Based Compensation

 We grant options to purchase our common stock and restricted stock units ("RSUs") to our employees and directors under our equity compensation plans.
 We estimate the fair value of the stock option awards using the Black-Scholes-Merton option-pricing model on the date of grant.
 The fair value of RSUs is based on the stock price on the date of grant.
 The fair value of equity instruments that are expected to vest are recognized using the straight-line method over the requisite service period.
 The fair value of stock options is derived using the following assumptions, some of which are subjective by nature.
-The weighted-average assumptions used in the Black-Scholes-Merton model for the year ended December 31, 2010 were 6.1 years for the expected term, 65% for the expected volatility, 2.9% for the risk free rate and 0% for dividend yield.
-The weighted-average expected option term for 2010, 2009, and 2008 reflects the application of the simplified method, which defines the life as the average of the contractual term of the options and the weighted average vesting period for all options.
-We utilized this approach as our historical share option exercise experience does not provide a reasonable basis upon which to estimate an expected term.
+The weighted-average assumptions used in the Black-Scholes-Merton model for the year ended December 31, 2011 were 6.5 years for the expected term, 62% for the expected volatility, 1.9% for the risk free rate and 0% for dividend yield.
 Expected volatilities are based on historical volatility of our stock.
 We estimated the forfeiture rate based on historical data for forfeitures and we are recognizing compensation costs only for those equity awards expected to vest.
-The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield in effect at the time of grant.
-We have never declared or paid dividends and have no plans to do so in the forseeable future.
+The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield in effect at the time of grant commensurate with the expected term of the option.
+We have never declared or paid dividends and have no plans to do so in the foreseeable future.